-$\sigma_{\min}(A)$ is transformed into a pair of eigenvalues $\pm\sigma_{\min}$ in the middle of the spectrum.
-Such eigenvalues are difficult to compute accurately with Lanczos and its variants \footnote{For example, the ARPACK User's Guide states that a shift-invert iteration is usually required to compute eigenvalues in the interior of the spectrum~\cite[Section 3.4]{ARPACK-UG}.
-Experiments with ARPACK on some of the matrices presented later in the paper, whose condition number our method was able to estimate, showed that ARPACK does not converge on them when it tries to compute the smallest-magnitude eigenvalues of the augmented matrix without inversion. }, and it is essentially impossible for such algorithms to determine that there is no eigenvalue closer to zero than the one that has already been computed.
+$\sigma_{\min}$ is transformed into a pair of eigenvalues $\pm\sigma_{\min}$ in the middle of the spectrum.
+Such eigenvalues are difficult to compute accurately with the Lanczos algorithm and its variants\footnote{For example, the ARPACK Users' Guide states that a shift-invert iteration is usually required to compute eigenvalues in the interior of the spectrum~\cite[Section 3.4]{ARPACK-UG}.
+Experiments with ARPACK on some of the matrices presented later in the paper, whose condition numbers our method was able to estimate, showed that ARPACK does not converge on them when it tries to compute the smallest-magnitude eigenvalues of the augmented matrix without inversion.}, and it is essentially impossible for such algorithms to determine whether there is an eigenvalue closer to zero than the one that has already been computed.

-This paper describes a Krylov-subspace method that can estimate $\sigma_{\min}$ and hence the spectral condition number $\mathbf{\sigma_{\max}/}\sigma_{\min}$ accurately.
-Our method is reliable in the sense that it does not incorrectly report significant overestimates of $\sigma_{\min}$ as accurate (at least when $A$ is not close to being rank deficient).
-Our method is also robust since it requires very little memory.
+If one is interested in the smallest singular value of a large sparse matrix, then avoiding the impractical space requirements of dense SVD requires the use of a low-memory iterative method.
+Some Krylov-subspace methods estimate the condition number as the iteration progresses (e.g., LSQR).
+However, LSQR's condition number estimator has some shortcomings that make it unreliable.
+We explain these in the next section.